MatthiasKunnen/rulebook/README.md

 # Rulebook
-This repository contains guidelines, rules, tips, workarounds, and documentation about tools, frameworks, and languages.
+This repository contains guidelines, rules, tips, workarounds, and documentation for tools, frameworks, and languages.